canonical/kafka-k8s-operator/README.md

-Next, deploy [Grafana Agent](https://charmhub.io/grafana-agent) and follow the [tutorial](https://discourse.charmhub.io/t/using-the-grafana-agent-machine-charm/8896) to relate it to the COS Lite offers.
+Next, deploy [Grafana Agent](https://charmhub.io/grafana-agent) and follow the [tutorial](https://discourse.charmhub.io/t/using-the-grafana-agent-machine-charm/8896) to integrate it to the COS Lite offers.

 Now, integrate Apache Kafka with the Grafana Agent: